 B. Vancouver, 1984

 Brendan A. de Montigny is a multidisciplinary artist, cultural connector, and curator.
-He holds a MFA from uOttawa, a BFA from Concordia University, and a DEC from Heritage College.
-De Montigny has exhibited drawings, performances and Installations in Ottawa, Toronto, Montreal, and New York state, including: Ottawa City Hall Art Gallery, Art Gallery of Ontario, and Todmorden Mills Museum.
+He holds an MFA from uOttawa, a BFA from Concordia University, and a DEC from Heritage College.
+De Montigny has exhibited drawings, performances and Installations in Ottawa, Toronto, Montreal, and New York state, including Ottawa City Hall Art Gallery, Art Gallery of Ontario, and Todmorden Mills Museum.
 He co-founded and directed the Ottawa art gallery PDA Projects from 2014-2018.
-He is launching a forthcoming podcast on arts in Canada, with local artist and professor Christopher Payne, called Like Art.
+He was a finalist for the 2019 RBC Emerging Artist Award.

 Since 2011, he has lived in Hull, Gatineau, Quebec.

 2021 - Liquid Pixel with Alex Sutcliffe, Studio Sixty Six, Ottawa, Ontario